Collaborative and Transparent Community Decision-Making

 Process Design for and Facilitation of the Homeless Solutions Retreat

 In April 2014, Ms. Straube and two students from the assessment team facilitated a two-day Homeless Solutions Retreat, during which representatives from Salt Lake City, Salt Lake County, state agencies working on homeless issues, and homeless service providers debated the recommendations in the Situation Assessment and explored opportunities for enhanced collaboration and coordination.
-The City’s Homeless Services Strategy, issued mid-year 2014, incorporated the conceptual framework to homelessness issues outlined in our Situation Assessment Report and identified priority strategies the City would pursue, including many of our recommendations.
+The City’s Homeless Services Strategy, issued mid-year 2014, incorporated the conceptual framework of homelessness issues outlined in our Situation Assessment Report and identified priority strategies the City would pursue, including many of our recommendations.

 Process Design for and Facilitation of the Homeless Services Site Evaluation Commission